-Clay City Jr./Sr. High School continues to support and promote positive approaches to encourage good behavior (P.B.I.S. - Positive Behavioral Interventions and Support).
-"EEL Rewards" is an incentive program that recognizes when students are "caught being good", displaying the character qualities of being respectful, responsible, honest, and successful students.
-"EEL of the Week" is another feature that is designed to promote students being respectful, responsible, honest, and successful.
-These programs are designed to focus "on what TO do" vs. "what NOT to do."
-Then...celebrate...praise...reward... "this is the way to be"...etc.
-"THE CLAY CITY WAY."
+Clay City Jr./Sr. High School continues to support and promote positive approaches to encourage good behavior (PBIS - Positive Behavioral Interventions and Support).
+"EEL Rewards" is an incentive program that recognizes when students are selected the "Eel of the Week".
+This is a student who has been exemplary in a respective subject area, displaying the character qualities of being respectful, responsible, honest, and successful students.
+These programs are designed to promote the character, work ethic, and values that we want Clay City students to display.

-An online program that allows students to "retake" failed classes (without it taking the place of another class), retake classes for G.P.A. improvement, credit accrual, etc. is the APEX Program, implemented for the 2010-2011 school year.
+An online program that allows students to "retake" failed classes (without it taking the place of another class), retake classes for GPA improvement, credit accrual, etc. is the APEX Program, implemented for the 2010-2011 school year.
 This program has seen terrific results in several areas, including the graduation rate, flexibility for student scheduling, and students staying on schedule for graduation after setbacks.
 Over the past four years, over 700 credits have been earned through the APEX Program.